 Madagascar hedgehog tenrec (Echinops telfairi)

 Ted was born in June 2008 and came to the Zoo in September 2008.
-He loves to eat hard-boiled eggs!
+He resides in the E.C.O.
+Center.
+He loves to eat hard-boiled eggs.

 Status in the wild